martymcguire/hubot-webmentionio-notify/README.md

 ```
 user1>> hubot wmio follow mywebsite.com
 hubot>> @user1 OK!
 Use this as your Web Hook: <HUBOT_URL>/hubot/wmio/notify
-And use this ass your callback secret: 1a2b3c4d5e6f7890
+And use this as your callback secret: 1a2b3c4d5e6f7890
 ```

 In your [webmention.io dashboard](https://webmention.io/dashboard), set the Web